earkevin11/Consuming-APIs/README.md

 - Each API endpoint will require an API key you use to get an access token during a post request.

-- 1. 🔑 Creating the API Key / Client Credentials in Falcon CSPM
+# Step 1. 🔑 Creating the API Key / Client Credentials in Falcon CSPM
   - Note: Ensure the API key has right scope of permissions for certain API endpoints
   - 1. Create the API key in Falcon tool with required scopes/permissions based on CSPM API endpoint.
   - - You can find required permissions in the API documentation